d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 ## Exercises

 1. Can you solve the polynomial regression problem exactly?
-Hint - use linear algebra.
+Hint: use linear algebra.
 1. Model selection for polynomials
     * Plot the training error vs. model complexity (degree of the polynomial).
 What do you observe?
     * Plot the test error in this case.